bingomanatee/hive-configuration/Readme.md

 Light-Weight module for node.js to help you to configure your node.js module(s) or administer your settings.

-__warning__: this branch of configuration has a small but significant difference: setting object or array values to a field with existing values of the same type will produce in a union of the data.
+ this branch of configuration has a small but significant difference: setting object or array values to a field with existing values of the same type will produce in a union of the data.
+See `test/tap_test.js` for details of usage.
 Installation
 ============